Our people in numbers

 Accelerated Programme

-For our Class of 2023 we have developed an Accelerated Programme which focuses on our graduates working towards an ACA qualification.
+For student attraction specifically, we have continued to build on our flagship graduate programme by launching our front-loaded Accelerated programme for our Class of 2023, where students study towards the ACA qualification.
 The programme is structured to invest in and boost our graduates’ technical abilities up front, making them ‘work ready’ more quickly.
-Those on the programme spend the first of three years learning and gaining the majority of their ACA qualification, with around 65% of this learning being delivered face-to-face.
-This gives our graduates more time and space to get up to speed, whilst also offering greater opportunity for them to build their professional networks and learn together.
+Those on the programme spend the first of three years learning and gaining the majority of their ACA qualification, with around 70% of this learning being delivered face-to-face.
+This gives our graduates more time and space to get up to speed before being allocated to an engagement, whilst also offering greater opportunity for them to build their professional networks and learn together.

-Alongside the core curriculum covered as part of the ACA qualification, we also upskill on other soft skills and train the new recruits in the big issues facing business, like ESG and technology.
+Alongside the core curriculum covered as part of the ACA qualification, we also upskill on professional development and train new graduates in the big issues facing business, like ESG and technology.
+As part of the wider programme, graduates have the opportunity to participate in a Corporate Responsibility project as a way of helping KPMG give back to our local communities – three days, during their first year, are dedicated to this.

 Firm-wide Ethics Programme

-To help achieve our culture ambition of ensuring that we consistently operate to the highest ethical standards, in 2022 we developed a formal ethics programme, with the assistance of the Institute of Business Ethics (‘the IBE’), which operates across the whole of the firm.
-The programme is framed around each of the eight elements in the IBE’s Business Ethics Framework and each element is sponsored by a member of our ExCo.
-The programme, which is rolled forward on a quarterly basis, is overseen by our firm’s Ethics Partner who reports into the Executive and the Board every quarter on both the delivery of the programme and on what the key MI indicates about the firm’s ethical health.
-In addition, all Capability leadership teams, including the Audit Executive, receive quarterly ethical health reporting for their part of the business.
-In 2023, we invited the IBE back to provide an independent perspective (one year on) of the execution and impact of the ethics programme.
+To help achieve our culture ambition of ensuring that we consistently operate to the highest ethical standards, in 2022 we developed a formal ethics programme, with the assistance of the Institute of Business Ethics (IBE), which operates across the whole of the firm.
+The programme is framed around the eight elements in the IBE’s Business Ethics Framework, with each element sponsored by a member of our Executive Committee.
+The programme, which is rolled forward on a semi-annual basis, is overseen by our firm’s Ethics Partner who is a member of the Executive.
+The Executive and the Board are updated every six months on both the delivery of the programme and on what the key MI indicates about the firm’s ethical health.
+In addition, all Capability leadership teams, including the Audit Executive, receive six-monthly ethical health reporting for their part of the business.
+In both 2023 and 2024, we invited the IBE back to provide an independent perspective on the execution and impact of the programme.

 Ethics and reporting

 Where colleagues have any concerns about any ethical or conduct issue, they are encouraged to speak to their manager in the first instance if they feel comfortable to do so – but a number of other routes are available.
-This includes our whistleblowing hotline, Speak Up, which is overseen by an external ombudsman and is completely confidential.
+This includes our whistleblowing hotline which is overseen by an external ombudsman and is completely confidential.
 We also have a network of Ethics Champions – colleagues based at each of our UK offices who are available should colleagues wish to discuss any ethical concerns.
-In the year to 30 September 2023, there were over 100 Ethics Champions (2022: over 100) nationwide who helped colleagues with 202 concerns they wished to raise (2022: 214).
-We are pleased to see that our colleagues also continue to use the Speak Up hotline where 50 separate matters were reported (2022: 45).
-Members of our Audit Board also meet with people around the business several times a year as an important part of taking a temperature check on culture.
+In the year to 30 September 2024, there were over 100 Ethics Champions (2023: over 100) nationwide who helped colleagues with 194 concerns they wished to raise (2023: 202).
+We are pleased to see that our colleagues also continue to use the Speak Up hotline where 66 separate matters were reported (2023: 50).
+Members of the Audit Board also meet with people around the business several times a year as an important part of taking a temperature check on culture.

 Putting quality at the core of performance evaluation and remuneration

-Audit quality is the most important metric for measuring the performance – and by extension, the reward – of Audit partners and professionals.
+For both Partners and colleagues, Audit quality is the primary factor for assessing performance of Audit partners and professionals which has a direct impact on reward.
 The Quality and Performance Matrix we use to assess an individual’s performance looks at quality and how it interacts with other factors.
 An individual’s overall rating depends on the interaction of both.

-We use a quality monitoring report to collate objective evidence of an auditor’s performance in relation to quality.
-Evidence includes indicators from reviews and inspections, and feedback on the auditor’s engagement with the quality process.
+The quality monitoring report is used to collate objective evidence of an auditor’s performance in relation to quality.
+We have reviewed and simplified the approach this year, streamlining the quality rating and improving the colleague’s role in summarising any additional contributions and impact on Audit Quality via a new dashboard.
+A quality monitoring report is delivered digitally and includes evidence, such as indicators from reviews and inspections, and feedback on the auditor’s engagement with the quality process.

 The Chief Auditor and Audit Risk Management Partner contribute to the assessment of performance in respect of risk and quality matters and this assessment is factored into the remuneration discussions for Audit partners.
 The governance of this process is overseen by the Audit Board.

 Auditors must be independent to do their jobs effectively.
-As such, everyone in the Audit practice, and staff from other areas of the firm that contribute to audits, are not evaluated, promoted or remunerated for the selling of non-audit services to entities we audit.
+As such, no one in the Audit practice, nor staff from other areas of the firm that contribute to audits, is evaluated, promoted or remunerated for the selling of non-audit services to entities we audit.
 There are no incentives for auditors to do this.

-In 2023, 98% of people between Partner and Manager level were awarded a quality rating consistent with no, or only limited, performance improvements necessary.
-The remaining 2% of individuals where more significant performance improvements were identified were provided with targeted improvement plans and goals.
+In 2024, 99% of people between Partner and Manager level were awarded a quality rating consistent with no, or only limited, performance improvements necessary.
+The remaining 1% of individuals, where more significant performance improvements were identified, were provided with targeted improvement plans and goals.

 Personal development and performance evaluation

-We continue to place a strong emphasis on the personal development, performance management and fair reward of all people within the Audit practice.
+We continue to place a strong emphasis on the personal development, performance management and fair reward of all people within the Audit practice with audit quality being a fundamental element of these processes.

 Partner admissions